Chirag-ahir/JAVA-All-Basic/README.md

 What is Generics in java?<br>
 A Generic class simply means that the items or functions in that class can be generalized with the parameter(example T) to specify that we can add any type as a parameter in place of T like Integer, Character, String, Double or any other user-defined type.

+ what is Volatile keyword in java ?<br>
+ A volatile keyword is used to modify the value of a variable by different threads.
+It is also used to make classes thread-safe.
+It means that multiple threads can use a method and instance of the classes at the same time without any problem.

   What is shutdown hook in java?<br>
   Shutdown Hooks are a special construct that allows developers to plug in a piece of code to be executed when the JVM is shutting down.